Wednesday, September 7, 2022

-By David William Jedell Updated December 26, 2024
+By David William Jedell Updated December 30, 2025

-Moreover, Jean Baptiste Lamarck (1744-1829) is one of the best-known early evolutionists.
+Jean Baptiste Lamarck (1744-1829) is one of the best-known early evolutionists.
 According to Lamarck, organisms altered their behavior in response to environmental change.
 Their changed behavior, in turn, modified their organs, and their offspring inherited those "improved" structures.
 For example, giraffes developed their elongated necks and front legs by generations of browsing on high tree leaves.
 The exercise of stretching up to the leaves altered the neck and legs, and their offspring inherited these acquired characteristics.
-Conversely, ccording to Darwin's theory, giraffes that happened to have slightly longer necks and limbs would have a better chance of securing food and thus be able to have more offspring -- the "select" who survive.
+Conversely, according to Darwin's theory, giraffes that happened to have slightly longer necks and limbs would have a better chance of securing food and thus be able to have more offspring -- the "select" who survive.
+[1]

 The main ideas herein were originally written into a college philosophy paper by this author in 1988 under the title, "Carl Jung's Archetypes and Jean Piaget's Schema; Uniting Body and Mind," using only the relation of Jung and Piaget's theories, as well as logic.
 At the time, inherited evolutionary changes, rather than solely survival of life's random mutations, were not accepted by scientific consensus.
 Now, we have minor acceptance and a lot of science to back up the accepted neo-science of epigentetics.

-Darwinian evolution focuses on genetic mutations as the primary driver of evolutionary change; epigenetics examines how environmental factors can influence gene expression without altering the DNA sequence itself, essentially providing another layer of variation that can be acted upon by natural selection, thus complementing Darwin's theory rather than contradicting it; in simple terms, Darwin's theory focuses on changes in the genetic code, while epigenetics explores how the "reading" of that code can be modified by environmental factors
+Darwinian evolution focuses on genetic mutations as the primary driver of evolutionary change; epigenetics examines how environmental factors can influence gene expression without altering the DNA sequence itself, essentially providing another layer of variation that can be acted upon by natural selection, thus complementing Darwin's theory rather than contradicting it; in simple terms, Darwin's theory focuses on changes in the genetic code, while epigenetics explores how the "reading" of that code can be modified by environmental factors.

 Someone’s lifetime can change the way their DNA is expressed, and how that change can be passed on to the next generation.
 This is the process of epigenetics, where the readability, or expression, of genes is modified without changing the DNA code itself.
 Tiny chemical tags are added to or removed from our DNA in response to changes in the environment in which we are living.
 [2]

-there may be an “epigenetic advantage” to phenotypic switching by epigenetic inheritance, rather than by gene mutation.
+Understanding of epigenetics has evolved significantly over time, moving beyond its initial connection to development and evolution to encompass the idea that epigenetic changes are heritable modifications to gene function that occur without changes in the DNA sequence itself, and these changes can be passed on through cell division.
+There may be an “epigenetic advantage” to phenotypic switching by epigenetic inheritance, rather than by gene mutation.
 An epigenetically-inherited trait can arise simultaneously in many individuals, as opposed to a single individual with a gene mutation.
 Moreover, a transient epigenetically-modified phenotype can be quickly “sunsetted”, with individuals reverting to the original phenotype.
 Thus, epigenetic phenotype switching is dynamic and temporary and can help bridge periods of environmental stress.
 Epigenetic inheritance likely contributes to evolution both directly and indirectly.
 Doubtlessly, the presence of epigenetic markers and the phenotypes they create (which may sort quite separately from the genotype within a population) will influence natural selection and, so, drive the collective genotype of a population.
+[3]

 With the help of clinical examples, the author tries to show how the therapeutic process works in Jung's theory of Unconscious: in the course of transference, the Unconscious generates Images which are coming from the Archetypes of Collective Unconscious.
-The interpretation of these Images and dreamer's associations trough transference, leads the patient to elaborate Symbols as carriers of a new sense for himself.
+The interpretation of these Images and dreamer's associations trough transference, leads the patient to elaborate Symbols as carriers of a new sense for himself,

 Archetype symbols connect the individual to the collective unconscious through visual images and symbolic imagery.
 They prompt the participants to experience emotional resonances that transcend individual experiences and affect their state of consciousness.
 [4]